Dealing with the deceased’s property: Wills, “intestacy”, and small estates

 The executors have to make sure that they know what all the assets in the estate are including any overseas assets.
 If this information is not readily available, they will need to go through the will-maker’s papers and to talk to relatives and other people who had information about possible assets.
 They will need to write to the banks where accounts were held, insurance companies where policies were held, share registries, and other organisations as part of that identification process.

 Note: If the will-maker owned a house or piece of land jointly with another person then that house or land will not form part of the will-maker’s estate but will become the surviving person’s property by virtue of the legal rule called “survivorship”.
 Land in two or more names is not necessarily jointly owned.
 The same applies if a person dies intestate.
 A lawyer will need to help the surviving person transfer the property into their sole name.
-The survivorship rule also applies to other jointly held items such as bank accounts (see below in this section, “Waiting for the estate to be distributed / How can I make sure my partner is provided for while they’re waiting for administration of my will?”).
+The survivorship rule also applies to other jointly held items such as bank accounts (see below in this section).

 Gathering in all the property